BitTigerInst/wukong/CONTRIBUTING.md

 Detailed workflow:

 * "master branch" contains the codes that run stable and robust.
-* develop branch is used for group leader to develop his own codes as well as combine and test other teammates' codes.
+* "develop branch" is used for group leader to develop his own codes as well as combine and test other teammates' codes.
 * Team members develop in their own branches first.
 After completing their own work, they will rebase the codes in develop branch.
 Afterwards, they pull request to develop branch.
 * Review codes in pull request.
 * Merge codes to master branch after testing in develop branch.